Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Sequence of approximate solutions

 Thus

-We focus first on the case without the time.
 Note that our assumptions on the $\Gamma_{ab}^c$ directly give us control over $\mathrm{I}$ and the first two factors in $\mathrm{III}$.
-Now we focus on the following possibilities, when there are repeated indices in the $\Gamma_{ab}^c$ in $\mathrm{II}$, the one on the third factor of $\mathrm{III}$, and on both of the ones appearing in $\mathrm{IV}$.
-In the case $i=k$, we see that $D^m$ of the corresponding terms is bounded by
+Forgetting about $\mathrm{V}$ for the moment, the idea is that we want to single out all the cases where there is a $\Gamma_{ab}^c$ with all three indices being distinct in $\mathrm{II}$ and $\mathrm{IV}$, and in the third factor of $\mathrm{III}$, while we estimate the rest.
+To that end, we first focus on the following terms: those with repeated indices in the $\Gamma_{ab}^c$ appearing in $\mathrm{II}$, in the third factor of $\mathrm{III}$, and in the second and third factors of $\mathrm{IV}$ (here we look for repeated indices in both factors at the same time).
+In the case $i=k$, we see that $D^m(t\p_t)^r$ of the corresponding terms is bounded by